CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_admin0_polygon(_country_name text_)

-Geocodes a country name into a polygon data.
+Geocodes the text name of a country into a country_name geometry, displayed as polygon data.

 #### Arguments